Juditbv/mid-term-project/README.md

 ---- Main difficulty
 Tried to create a function to add the active class on the menu depending on the page (but didn't find a convincing way to do it).
 I think I'll do it taking into consideration the url-
 Tried to "automattically" generate project pages using the project.html as a template, but didn't find a convincing way to do it neither.
 And I don't like the solution of creating every html for every project but...
 I think I'll do this.

+# DAY 3: 21/09/22

+- Basically, working all day to add the css styles of the Home page and the project page.
+Just have left the contact page, and some responsive styles/behaviour, like the hamburger menu.